 There are practically endless opportunities for holiday shopping in New York City.
-But if you’re looking to do some good with your dollar this season, consider skipping the big-box stores for some local home goods stores in NYC instead.
-Not only is it a way to help the local economy in general, it can also contribute to the recovery of small businesses and their owners who have endured a challenging couple of years.
+But if you’re looking to do some good with your dollar this season, consider skipping the highly touristed avenues and major big-box shops for some local home goods stores in NYC instead.
+Not only is it a way to help the economy in general, it can also help support both the longtime and the burgeoning small businesses and their owners who have endured a challenging past few years.

 No idea where to start?
 Understandable — the city may have a relatively small footprint, but its number of local stores is so high, it’s almost unimaginable.
 However, there are a few that stand out, both because they’re great places to find gifts and because they’re just cool places to shop in general.
 Though it’s by no means an exhaustive list, TZR has rounded up a few stars — aka our favorites for discovering unique home decor, luxe lifestyle items, and just generally giftable pieces.